-Mt Zion Presbyterian Church – Bishopville, South Carolina
+Mt.
+Zion Presbyterian Church – Bishopville, South Carolina

-South Carolina | SC Picture Project | Lee County Photos | Mt Zion Presbyterian Church
+South Carolina | SC Picture Project | Lee County Photos | Mt.
+Zion Presbyterian Church

-Its historical marker reads: “This church was established in 1809.
+Its historical marker (not shown) reads, “This church was established in 1809.
 Its first building, a frame church, was built 1.5 mi.
 N on Broad Branch.
 The congregation moved to this site in 1829 and built a second church, also a frame building, in the 1830s.
 Mt.
 Zion’s longest serving minister, Rev. William M. Reid, was the pastor here from 1833 to 1872.
 The cemetery here dates from 1830, and the session house was built in 1851.
 A third frame church, built in 1855, burned in 1910.
 The present Neo-Classical Revival brick church, designed by the firm of Wilson & Sompayrac, was built in 1911.”

 You may not use them in any form without written consent.